Remedy’s possible business models include partner IP projects, own IP projects with a publishing partner, co-publishing projects and self-publishing.

 In co-publishing projects, Remedy and its partner co-fund the development of the game.
 Remedy carries the main responsibility for the development, while publishing, distributing, and marketing responsibilities are distributed between the two companies as per agreed terms.
 For Remedy, co-publishing projects carry a relatively high financial risk but also a greater royalty potential.
 In these projects Remedy is also more involved in the commercialization of the game.
 Typically, the royalty potential reflects the split in the project financing.

-Self-publishing is a potential future publishing model for Remedy.
+Self-publishing is a new publishing model for Remedy owned IPs.
 It has the highest financial risk but also the greatest revenue potential through game royalties.
 In self-publishing projects, Remedy fully funds the game development and marketing.
-As Remedy also acts as the game publisher, all royalties are directly realized as revenues after deducting fees related to, e.g., store fees, value added taxes, quality assurance, and localization.
-At the end of 2023, Remedy did not yet have self-publishing projects in development.
+As Remedy also acts as the game publisher, all royalties are directly realized as revenues after deducting sales related taxes and discounts.
+Platform fees, quality assurance, and localization are recognized as expenses.

 Two commercial models for games